| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 beta |

-type II error. |
+Type II error. |

 pc |

-a numeric vector of response rate. should be a vector with length 1 or 2. |
+A numeric vector of response rates.
+It should have length 1 or 2. |

 pe |